wangwenx190/framelesshelper/README.md

 # FramelessHelper 2.1

+Cross-platform window customization framework for Qt Widgets and Qt Quick.
+Supports Windows, Linux and macOS.

 ## Join with us :triangular_flag_on_post:

 You can join our [Discord channel](https://discord.gg/grrM4Tmesy) to communicate with us.
 You can share your findings, thoughts and ideas on improving / implementing FramelessHelper functionalities on more platforms and apps!